AnotherPillow/sdvconvertergui/README.md

 ## Credits

-These converters were not made by me, I do not distribute their source code, and I do not claim to own them (except for [TMXL2CP](https://github.com/anotherpillow/TMXL2CP), which I made).
+Most of these converters were not made by me (except for [TMXL2CP](https://github.com/anotherpillow/TMXL2CP), which I made), I do not distribute their source code, and I do not claim to own them.
 I am simply providing a gui for them.
 I have of course gotten permission to made this.